 After listing all the metrics, ways to detect weaknesses in your retention models, and strategies to skyrocket the retention rates of your mobile games, there’s still something we still want to emphasize.
 There is no generic solution to boost your user engagement and retention metrics.

 Just because the Push Notifications may seem to be working in your competitors’ apps, that does not mean that the same Push Nots will be the right ones for your mobile game.

 Keep the perfect balance between all the retention strategies you decide to apply.
 Always assess and test, which is the best choice for your app.
 Ask yourself if that feature or method will be adding value to your users or if, instead, it will frustrate them.
 In the latter case, the best you can do is to review your options, improve them, and keep iterating.

 The last thing you want is to push your users to another app that offers a greater value.
-Avoid making him churn from your game.
+Don't push them away from your game.